DenverArtMuseum/her-brush/content/artists.md

 ### Hashimoto Seikō 橋本青江
 1821–1898

 Hashimoto Seikō was a literati artist known for her calligraphy and painting in the *bunjinga* style (literati painting).
 Seikō’s oeuvre consists primarily of landscapes and paintings of plum, bamboo, chrysanthemum, and orchid (collectively known as the Four Gentlemen).
 She was particularly fond of depicting the latter, which she is said to have cultivated herself.
-While there are conflicting accounts, Seikō was most likely born to a wealthy family in Ōsaka.
+While there are conflicting accounts, Seikō was most likely born to a wealthy family in Osaka.
 She studied calligraphy with Shinozaki Shōchiku (篠崎 小竹 1781–1851) and painting with Okada Hankō (岡田 半江 1782–1846).
 Seikō traveled widely throughout Japan, participating in literati circles and mentoring several students, including Kawabe Seiran (河辺青蘭 1868–1931).
 Her name is listed in the *Kokon Nanga yōran* (古今南画要覧 Compendium of Nanga painters, past and present), published in 1853.
 Seikō continued to paint well into her seventies.[^2] But later in life, her mental health declined, and she died in poverty.

 ### Hirata Gyokuon 平田玉蘊
 1787–1855

 Hirata Gyokuon was a famed professional painter most closely associated with the Maruyama-Shijō school.
 She was one of only twenty-two women artists commemorated in the publication by Shirai Kayō (白井 華陽 d.
 1836), *Gajō yōryaku* (畫乘要略 Brief overview of the annals of painting [1831]).
 Born to a well-to-do cotton merchant family in today’s Onomichi, Hiroshima Prefecture, Gyokuon studied painting with literati artist Fukuhara Gogaku (福原 五岳 1730–1799) and later with Hatta Koshū (八田 古秀 1760–1822), a painter of the Shijō school.
 Following the death of her father, Hirata Gohō (平田五峰), himself a painter, Gyokuon (the second of four daughters) turned to painting to support her family.
 Her close relationship with the literati artist Rai San’yō (1780–1832) resulted not only in many collaborations but in widespread rumors of romance, which caused a sensation.
-Her many extant works reveal mastery of a broad range of subjects, including figure paintings in the meticulous brushwork popular in China during the Ming and Qing periods, as well as bird-and-flower paintings and other natural subjects, genre scenes, and large-scale murals for temples.
+Her many extant works reveal mastery of a broad range of subjects, including figure paintings in the meticulous brushwork popular in China during the Ming and Qing periods as well as bird-and-flower paintings and other natural subjects, genre scenes, and large-scale murals for temples.

 ### Kaga no Chiyo 加賀千代